 Follow with your second pressing movement.
 If you started with bench, do overhead press next, or vice versa.

-Chest Isolation
+Chest Accessory

 Shoulder Isolation